hercules-ci/blog.hercules-ci.com/_posts/2019-05-13-nix-gitignore.md

 Over the last two to three years, various people have written functions to reuse these gitignore files.
-We have been using an [implementation](https://github.com/siers/nix-gitignore) by [@siers](https://github.com/siers) over the last couple of months and it has served us well, until we had a gitignore file that wasn't in the source directory we wanted to use.
+We have been using an [implementation](https://github.com/siers/nix-gitignore) by [@siers](https://github.com/siers) over the last couple of months and it has served us well, until we had a gitignore file that wasn't detected because it was in a parent directory of the source directory we wanted to use.

 I was [nerd sniped](https://xkcd.com/356/).